Middendorf Contracting, Inc.

 NavBox_Modular.jpg

 A modular home is a high-quality, energy-efficient home built in sections inside a controlled factory environment.
 Each module is constructed to meet the same local and state building codes as a traditional site-built home, including standards such as the UBC, NEC, and IRC.
-Once completed, the modules are transported to your property and assembled on a permanent foundation, creating a home that is strong, durable, and built to last.
+Once completed, the modules are transported to your property and assembled on a permanent foundation — creating a home that’s strong, durable, and built to last.

 FAQ — Modular Homes